 When travelling at work or between site locations, workers should travel alone.
-If workers have no option but to share a vehicle, then they should:
+If workers have no option but to share a vehicle, then they should follow the Government guidance on Working Safely during Covid-19 in or from a vehicle.